Discover the latest frames, handpicked to suit every face, budget and lifestyle.

 Choose your ‘indoor’ glasses with UV-protective lenses to help combat the risk, and you can even get prescription sunglasses to ensure your eyes are protected at every opportunity.

-Sunglasses provide excellent protection of the eyes on hot and sunny days, but they won’t offer complete protection to the area around your eyes.
+Sunglasses provide excellent protection for the eyes on hot and sunny days, but they won’t offer complete protection to the area around your eyes.

 The gaps in their design can lead to UVR exposure in the area around the eyes, so it’s a good idea to wear a hat with a brim that’s at least three inches wide, to significantly decrease exposure levels and limit the risk of conditions such as skin cancer.